There are lots of ways to have fun if you’re online. Here are some things you might enjoy.

 Something for puzzle geeks.
 The Enigma Emporium is an American company that sells puzzles and games, but you can now download its entire first game, ‘Wish You Were Here’, in pdf format for free.
 You’ll need a PC or laptop computer to do this, not a mobile phone.
 We were completely baffled by it, but serious puzzlers or people who love escape rooms will love it.
 If you get stuck, there are hints on the Enigma website.

 Libraries are full of surprises.
 You can find out how the library services are operating here for Brighton & Hove and here for West Sussex.
-You can also get free e-books, e-comics and audiobooks if you’re a library member.
+There’s lots of free online stuff, Did you know you can get free e-books, e-comics and audiobooks if you’re a library member?
 If you’re not already a member, it’s easy to join online.

 - West Sussex: there’s a ‘Select & Collect’ service where you can pick up books from local libraries.
 See everything that’s available online here.
-Or you can visit your local library to browse, although they are opening on limited hours at the moment.
 To join up as a new member, click here.
 Keep in touch with West Sussex libraries via their Facebook page.

 Amazine – it’s amazing!
 If you’re a part of Amazing Futures in Brighton & Hove or East Sussex, you can keep up to date with Amazine, an online zine.
 There’s a new Amazine every few weeks and you can contribute by emailing Amazemagazine1@gmail.com.